blackmagic2023/MITMagic/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

+# Disclaimer

+MITMagic is intended for educational and research purposes only.

+The use of this tool is governed by the following terms:
+- Legal Use Only: This software is provided with the understanding that it will be used only on networks and devices for which you have explicit permission to perform security testing and monitoring.
+Unauthorized access, ARP spoofing, and packet capturing on networks or devices without permission is illegal and can lead to severe penalties under applicable laws.
+- No Warranty: This software is provided "as is", without any warranties or guarantees of any kind.
+The authors are not responsible for any damage or legal consequences resulting from the use or misuse of this tool.
+- Responsibility: You are solely responsible for your actions when using MITMagic.
+Ensure that you comply with all local, state, and federal laws, as well as any applicable organizational policies when using this tool.

+By using this software, you acknowledge that you understand these terms and agree to use MITMagic responsibly and ethically.

 # License

 MITMagic is licensed under the MIT License.